College Funding

 FROM THE FACULTY FUNDING COMMITTEE

-The Faculty Funding Committee is made up of one regular faculty member from each division and advises the Senior Associate Dean of Faculty (Anthony Marsh) on funding decisions.
+The Faculty Funding Committee is made up of one regular faculty member from each division and advises the Associate Dean of Faculty on funding decisions submitted at the October and February deadlines.
 In other words: the people reading your application are a lot like you — and so when we read applications, we are generally reading them in the same way you might read applications.

 We have come up with the tips below from the experience of actually going through applications, so everything we recommend here derives from specific issues that have arisen during our deliberations.
 Our goal is to support faculty research as fully as our funds allow.
 Following these tips will help us say yes to fully funding your project!